-These potential criticisms notwithstanding, these experiments constitute one of the first systematic attempts to examine backwards-blocking in the context of multiple objects, different contexts, and a series of rating phases.
-It has been previously proposed that humans use Bayes' rule to reason about causal events that the putative backwards-blocking finding derives from a Bayesian inference mechanism (e.g., Gopnik et al., 2004; Sobel et al., 2004).
+These potential criticisms notwithstanding, these experiments constitute one of the first systematic attempts to examine BB in the context of multiple objects, different contexts, and a series of rating phases.
+It has been previously proposed that humans use Bayes' rule to reason about causal events that the putative BB finding derives from a Bayesian inference mechanism (e.g., Gopnik et al., 2004; Sobel et al., 2004).
 The experiments reported here support a different conclusion.
 These experiments demonstrate that both an associative mechanism and a Bayesian mechanism may underpin causal reasoning and that whether one mechanism is used over another depends on multiple factors such as the number of potential causes, the context in which learners are asked to make causal inferences, and whether adults are asked to make multiple instance of the same event across multiple rating phases.
 A fruitful goal of future research will be to examine more closely the claim that whether Bayesian inference is used or associative processing depends on where along "causal gradient' are situated.
-It may also be worthwhile in future research implement a pre-, mid-, and post-rating phases to assess to what extent children engage in backwards-blocking reasoning and to use a wider range of potential causal cues than that used here.
+It may also be worthwhile in future research implement a pre-, mid-, and post-rating phases to assess to what extent children engage in BB reasoning and to use a wider range of potential causal cues than that used here.

 Figure 1